gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 non-`Sendable` values.
 In such a case, we need to consider how to handle merging our specific kinds of isolation regions:

-* **Non-Isolated and Non-Isolated**.
-Given two non-`Sendable` values in separate non-isolated regions, if merge their regions, we get one large non-isolated region.
+* **Disconnected and Disconnected**.
+Given two non-`Sendable` values in separate disconnected regions, if merge their regions, we get one large disconnected region.

   ```swift